vmware-archive/vsphere-storage-for-kubernetes/documentation/troubleshooting.md

 # kubectl describe pod <API Server Pod Name> --namespace=kube-system | grep "Container ID"
     Container ID:  docker://b6fdc5d41e50b22406c411d709f64cda7442545f5d5872145f27ba0fc4dd501c
 ```
+Note: For the above command name of the API server Pod can be retrived using `kubectl get pods --namespace=kube-system` command.

-if API Server pod is not found, use `docker ps -a` as below to grab the `Container ID` of the API-Server pod.
+If the API Server pod is not found, use `docker ps -a` as below to grab the `Container ID` of the API-Server pod.

 ```
 # docker ps -a | grep apiserver